Ethanos00/kadddeth/README.md

 ## The One Thing That Saves Us

 > Ship MVP by hour 14.
 Everything after that is polish and presentation.
 A clean, honest, scoped demo beats an ambitious broken one every time.

+---

+## Current Project Status & Updated Plan

+*As of milestone check-in, the Core MVP is fully functional and successfully transitions from mock data to real ML outputs.*

+### What is Complete:
+1. **Model Integration:** `anchovy_xgb_model.pkl` is successfully tied into the backend (`utils/model_data.py`), generating real-time predictive habitat grids instead of synthetic noise.
+2. **Coverage Analytics:** Built robust Shapely-based cell-intersection logic to accurately calculate incidental coverage overlaps.
+3. **Core UI/UX:** The dashboard looks premium.
+Dark/Light mode, map visualizations (Folium), time-series charts (Plotly), and Metric Cards are fully operational with real data scaling (1996–2022).
+4. **Scenario Logic:** Built scenario functions that apply uniform thermal shifts to base feature matrices, dynamically generating "what-if" models.

+### Proposed Next Steps & Additional Features:
+Since the MVP is largely complete ahead of the "Hour 14" limit, we can begin shifting our focus towards the stretch goals that will provide a huge multiplier during our pitches:

+1. **Populate Real Methodology Metrics:** Calculate the actual R², AUC, and feature importances for `anchovy_xgb_model.pkl` and inject them directly into the Methodology tab's info boxes.
+2. **Visualize Predator-Prey Mismatch (High Priority Stretch Goal):** Plot fixed locations of known Channel Island brown pelican nesting colonies or sea lion rookeries over the Folium map.
+Seeing offshore suitable habitat shift away from fixed nearshore predators makes the "ecosystem cascade" point immediately visually obvious to judges.
+3. **Random-Placement Baseline:** Generate a metric that compares current coverage to what overlap would look like if closure areas were distributed completely randomly.
+This explicitly answers: "Are current closures better than nothing for anchovies?"
+4. **Deploy Application:** Test the app structure on Streamlit Community Cloud (via `requirements.txt`) so we have a live URL to drop into our presentations and share with judges.